dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] All infrastructure and application code is committed to a version control system.
 - [ ] All tests are committed to a version control system
 - [ ] We use [Semantic Versioning](http://semver.org) to be explicit about introducing breaking changes.
+- [ ] There are Quality Control gates im many parts of the process.

 ### Advanced Software Development practices
 - [ ] Pairing is widely used to help with skills transfer, improve code quality and velocity